projectcalico/calico/master/getting-started/bare-metal/policy/forwarded.md

  local processes only.

 If `applyOnForward` is `true`, the host endpoint policy also applies to forwarded traffic:
-- Traffic that comes in via a host endpoint and forwarded to a local workload (container/pod/VM).
+- Traffic that comes in via a host endpoint and is forwarded to a local workload (container/pod/VM).
-- Traffic from a local workload forwarded outbound via a host endpoint.
+- Traffic from a local workload that is forwarded out via a host endpoint.
-- Traffic that comes in via host endpoint and forwarded out another host endpoint.
+- Traffic that comes in via a host endpoint and is forwarded out via another host endpoint.

 By default, `applyOnForward` is `false`.